-This program is administered through direct payment to the Servicer.
+r This program is administered through direct payment to the Servicer.
 Payments will be structured as a non-interest bearing, forgivable lien recorded against the property.
 The lien will be automatically forgiven over the 36 month timeframe following closing.
 Forgiveness will occur in equal installments of 33.33% annually.
-The lien will only be repayable if the borrower sells the property inside of the 36 month timeframe and IF there is sufficient equity to pay the remaining unforgiven balance.
-All MAPA provided funds returned to program may be recycled until U.S. Treasury imposed deadline of December 31, 2017.
-Thereafter they will be returned to Treasury.
+The lien will only be repayable if the borrower sells the property inside of the thirty-six (36) month timeframe and IF there is sufficient equity to pay the remaining unforgiven balance.
+All funds returned to NAHAC may be recycled until December 31, 2017; thereafter they must be returned to Treasury.
 MAPA recipients who qualify for reinstatement will have up to \$12,500 in reinstatement funds made on a 'one-time basis' directly to the mortgage servicer.
-9. Per Household Assistance Planned MAPA assistance (not including reinstatement) should average approximately \$1,000/month per recipient for up to 9 months or an expected average total mortgage payment assistance of \$9,000.
+9. Per Household Assistance Planned MAPA assistance (not including reinstatement) should average approximately \$1,000/month per recipient for up to nine (9) months or an expected average total mortgage payment assistance of \$9,000.
 Reinstatement is limited to a 'one-time' amount that is the lesser of up to \$12,500 or 100% of the delinquent payments fees or accrued penalties.
 10. Duration of Assistance MAPA will last up to 9 months.
-11. Estimated Number of Based upon average assistance of \$9,000 per household, it is Participating Households anticipated that 75% of the program funds be exhausted by monthly mortgage payment expenditures - for a total of approximately 416 households. monthly mortgage payment expenditures - for a total of monthly mortgage payment expenditures - for a total of approximately 416 households.
+11. Estimated Number of Participating Households Based upon average assistance of \$9,000 per household, it is anticipated that 75% of the program funds be exhausted by monthly mortgage payment expenditures - for a total of approximately 167 households.
 The average reinstatement payout is expected to be \$12,500 per eligible borrower with a portion of MAPA eligible borrowers also qualifying and receiving reinstatement benefits.
-The remaining 25% of program funds are anticipated to be used in this category 12. monthly mortgage payment expenditures - for a total of approximately 416 households.
-The average reinstatement payout is expected to be \$12,500 per eligible borrower with a portion of MAPA eligible borrowers also qualifying and receiving reinstatement benefits.
 The remaining 25% of program funds are anticipated to be used in this category - for a total of 100 households.
-Thus, a total of 100 households are expected to benefit from both
+12. Program Inception / Duration This program began in February 2012 and could last through December 31, 2012.
+13. Program Interactions with Other HFA Programs MAPA recipients could have some interaction with other HHF programs.
+MAPA recipients that have a second mortgage could possibly become candidates for the Second Mortgage Reduction

-Other HFA Programs possibly become candidates for the HHF second lien relief program.
-If a MAPA recipient is unable to remit their portion of the monthly mortgage payment due to lack of means to sustain the mortgage, then they could pursue the HHF short-sale program.
+Plan program. , If a MAPA recipient is unable to remit their portion of the monthly mortgage payment due to lack of means to sustain the mortgage, then they could pursue the HHF short-sale program.
 14. Program Interactions with HAMP MAPA recipients that achieve re-employment status or have an improvement in their economic situation could also benefit from HAMP.
 MAPA funds would be used prior to HAMP since it is most beneficial to both the homeowner and mortgage servicer as payments would be made instead of capitalized and no additional late charges accrued.
 15. Program Leverage with Other Financial Resources NAHAC will work with loan servicers for each qualified recipient to ensure that funds from MAPA payments are utilized strictly for the borrower's first mortgage loan payments to include principal, interest, taxes and insurance (excluding homeowner association dues).
 Funds will not be applied toward past due penalties except in those instances where the borrower qualifies for reinstatement.
-16. Qualify as an Unemployment Program ☐ Yes ☑ No
+16. Qualify as an Unemployment Program □ Yes Ø No